-Python and R are now the standard programming languages in Data Science.
-Clearly, Python and R are not the fastest languages, nor the ones that guarantee

-ACID, but they are becoming more popular and their libraries faster.
-Among the two Python user base is growing faster, but R's vast statistical libraries (CRAN) will maintain its relevance for a long time.
-However, SQL remains necessary to query databases and extract and pre-process data coming from databases.
-Transactions remain an important source of new data, but non-transactional data is growing faster.
-Data warehousing is now an old concept, which has been substituted by so-called data lakes.
-Cube processing and ad-hoc queries are still used in specialized data warehouses, but they have been subsumed by exploratory statistical analysis in big data.
-Hadoop big data systems remain relevant for large volume and the cloud.
+In Data Science Python and R are now the established programming languages.
+Python and R are not the most efficient programming languages, nor the ones that guarantee data consistency and integrity, but they are flexible, easy to learn and their libraries are getting bigger and faster.
+Among both languages, Python adoption is growing faster, but R's vast statistical libraries (CRAN) will make it a competitor for a long time.
+Neverheless, SQL s required to query databases and extract and pre-process data sets coming from relational databases.
+In the corporate world transactions remain an important data source, but non-transactional data and nondatabase data are growing faster.
+Data warehousing is now an old concept, which has been replaced by so-called data lakes.
+Cube processing and ad-hoc queries remain relevant in specialized data warehouses, but such techniques have been gradually subsumed by exploratory statistical analysis in big data.
+Hadoop big data systems are still required, given their scalability and flexibility to store and analyze big data, but they face a competition from more powerful workstations and containers and virtual machines in cloud computing (i.e. the scaleup vs scaleout dilemma).
 Both Hadoop systems and DBMSs interoperate with Python and R, at different levels depending on the specific analytic system.
-It is fair to say CSV text files and JSON are now standad formats to exchange big data, leaving behind proprietary formats.
+CSV text files and JSON are de-facto standard file formats to transfer big data, leaving proprietary formats behind.

-Data Science is opening many possibilities for future research, adapting and extending the state of the art in database systems, programming languages, data mining and parallel computing.
-Analysts require tools that are reasonably fast, intuitive and flexible.
-There should be seamless mechanisms to convert data formats, and avoid it when possible.
-Many research and tool developers are moving beyond the "fastest system" mentality, given hardware advances and the cloud, and they are focusing instead on reducing development time for the analyst.
-We need analytic algorithms and techniques that can interoperate and exchange data easily with relaxed structure assumptions.
+Research and technology in Data Science opens many research issues, adapting and extending the state of the art in database systems, programming languages, data mining and parallel computing.
+Data Scientists and Data Engineers require programming languages and associated tools that are reasonably fast, intuitive and flexible (i.e. not necessarily the faster, but flexible to develop analytics).
+More research is needed to develop seamless mechanisms to convert data formats into each other, and perhaps avoid it.
+Many researchers and DS tool developers are moving away from the "fastest system" mentality, given hardware advances and the cloud, and instead they are rethinking algorithms and techniques to reduce development time and avoid mistakes.
+New analytic algorithms and techniques must be developed such that they can exchange data easily and they can interoperate, with more relaxed structure assumptions compared to traditional DBMSs.